tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/路由表/限制说明_intl_en.md

 >?
 > - A disabled custom route cannot be published to CCN.
-> - To disable a custom route that has been published to CCN, first withdraw it.
+> - A custom route should be withdrawn first before it can be disabled if it has been published to a CCN.

 ### Quota Limits